gcrois/gcrois.github.io/_posts/2021-09-20-K0000-architecture.md

 2022-09-01

-  : have a working demo of doing tensor computations on the GPU, using MLIR and interop with ks
+  : have a working demo of doing tensor computations on the GPU, using the `.knx` language